bahrus/xtal-element/README.md

 ## Minimal Setup

-The code below shows the minimal amount of code needed to define a custom element using this library without any non optimal corner cutting..
+The code below shows the minimal amount of code needed to define a custom element using this library, without any non optimal corner cutting.
 If you are using TypeScript, it won't compile until some code is placed in many of the properties / methods below.

 ```TypeScript
 import {XtalElement} from '../xtal-element.js';